Blatke/Multi-Mask/memo.md

 ![image](https://github.com/user-attachments/assets/c6a7d767-23cb-48a4-a149-a9514cf9e2c3)

 With considering a default texture in a mask slot, the black color(0,0,0) is not taken to sample.

+The specific color sampling threshold will fluctuate within a range of 0.05 up and down.

 ## Multiple versions for masks